tqlong1609/nextjs-app-template/README.md

 - revert: Reverts a previous commit
 - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - test: Adding missing tests or correcting existing tests

+Scope: The scope could be anything specifying place of the commit change.
+For example $location, $browser, $compile, $rootScope, ngHref, ngClick, ngView, etc...

+Subject: The subject contains succinct description of the change:

+---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).